oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 After you have installed the Management Agent, follow the steps below to verify required plugins and enable Java Management Service.

 ### **Managed Instance on OCI Compute**
-If you are using an OCI compute instance and it already has the Management Agent installed using OCA and `Java Usage Tracking` plugin deployed, then follow the steps to enable Oracle Java Management plugin and Verify the OCA installation package version.
+Follow these steps to enable Oracle Java Management plugin and verify the OCA installation package version on the OCI compute instance having OCA installed and Java Usage Tracking plugin deployed:

 1. There are two ways to verify and enable `Oracle Java Management Service` plugin.